Scandalous Justice Part 2: The Absence of Biblical Due Process in the Stephen Sizer Antisemitism Scandal

 Flow chart copied from https://www.churchofengland.org/about/leadership-and-governance/legal-resources/clergy-discipline

 Leaders never get everything right.
 So, in many situations, the real test is whether they demonstrate swift, wholehearted repentance when they’re shown to be in the wrong.
 The widespread, ongoing lack of repentance in the Sizer scandal, some eighteen months after Sizer received his ministry ban, is highly problematic.
 It demonstrates the serious inadequacy of the leaders of the evangelical organisations in question.
-Stevens’s unjustified whitewashing of his fellow leaders, based on multiple falsehoods and anti-biblical reasoning, certainly calls into question his own suitability for high evangelical office.
+Stevens’s unjustified whitewashing of his fellow leaders, which he has never retracted, calls into question his own suitability for high evangelical office.

 Why Focus on Stevens?

 To some readers, it may seem unfair to focus on Stevens.
-Prior to 2022, he himself hadn’t been a major figure in the scandal (nor had he been blameless, as can be seen from the JCA article on the scandal, which discusses his role).
-But by attempting to exonerate his fellow evangelicals, Stevens has made himself one of the scandal’s central figures.
+Prior to 2022, he himself hadn’t been a major figure in the Sizer scandal (but nor had he been blameless, as can be seen from the JCA article on the scandal, which discusses his role).
+However, by attempting to exonerate his fellow evangelicals, Stevens has made himself one of the scandal’s central figures.

 One indication of the influence of Stevens’s whitewashing post is this approving comment from Simon Vibert, Sizer’s successor at Christ Church Virginia Water (CCVW):

 Aside from Simon Vibert, the main beneficiary of Stevens’s whitewashing has been William Taylor.
-The JCA article said, in 2021, “It is difficult to avoid concluding that the individual who bears most responsibility for the failure of British conservative evangelicals to take action against Dr. Sizer is Rev. Taylor.”
-By whitewashing evangelicalism as a whole, Stevens was defending the worst offender in the handling of the scandal: Taylor, Stevens’s ministry ally.
-Thus, in two separate scandals, the Fletcher scandal and the Sizer scandal, Stevens has come to Taylor’s aid in biblically-illegitimate ways.
-Evangelical partnership across different denominations is usually something to be thankful for, but the cooperation between Stevens and Taylor has been seriously detrimental in two major evangelical scandals.
+The JCA article had said, in 2021, “It is difficult to avoid concluding that the individual who bears most responsibility for the failure of British conservative evangelicals to take action against Dr. Sizer is Rev. Taylor.”
+Stevens’s whitewashing of evangelicalism as a whole had the effect of defending Taylor, his ministry ally.
+Thus, in two separate scandals, the Fletcher scandal and the Sizer scandal, Stevens has come to Taylor’s aid in ways that defy biblical due process.
+Evangelical partnership across different denominations is usually something to be thankful for, but with Stevens and Taylor it’s been seriously detrimental in two major evangelical scandals.

 Toxic Leadership Flows Downstream